ArnaldoIbanez/mobile-dependencies_whitelist/PULL_REQUEST_TEMPLATE.md

 ## Context
 Explain the context of your track so we can help you better

+## Screenshots
-Images showing the view or the flow are much appreciated!
+Screenshots showing the view or the flow to be tracked are much appreciated!

 ## Self-validation
 Does your track check the following?